HEALTH CARE?

 Price Levels High Highest Lower

-Who Decides Care Patient & Doctor Government Patient & Doctor
+Who Decides Care Patient & Doctor Government, Insurance Patient & Doctor

-Total Cost High (premium still paid) Highest (through taxes) Lowest
+Total Cost High (premium still paid) Highest (taxes, insurance) Lowest

 ALTERNATIVE CARE